Localization of smooth p-power torsion representations of GL_2(Q_p): Localization of smooth GL2(Qp) -representations

-Putting these together we obtain \numequation u_{ij}^+-u_{ij} : \prod_{i} j_{i*}\pi_i \to \prod_{i<j} j_{ij*}\pi_{ij}. \end{equation} If we are in the special case that $U_{i_0} = U$ for some index~$i_0$, the cocycle condition implies that the maps $j_{i_0, i_0 i}^*\pi_{i_0} \to \pi_i = j_{i, i_0 i}^* \pi_i$ define an isomorphism in~$\cA_\bullet(\{U_i \to U\})$.
+If we are in the special case that $U_{i_0} = U$ for some index~$i_0$, the cocycle condition implies that the maps $j_{U_{i_0}U_{i_0 i}}^*\pi_{i_0} \to \pi_i = j_{U_iU_{i_0 i}}^* \pi_i$ define an isomorphism in~$\cA_\bullet(\{U_i \to U\})$.
 Since the formation of~\eqref{Cechtruncated} defines a functor on~$\cA_\bullet(\{U_i \to U\})$, it follows that the complex~\eqref{Cechtruncated} is isomorphic to the first truncation of the {\v C}ech resolution of~$\pi_{i_0}$.
 Furthermore, the formation of~\eqref{Cechtruncated} is compatible with pullback for any open inclusion~$V \subset U$.
 It follows from this discussion together with Proposition~\ref{prop:Cech acyclicity} and the exactness of pullback functors that if we define~$\pi$ by the exact sequence

-then~$j_i^*(\pi) \cong \pi_i$, proving essential surjectivity of~$\cA_U \to \cA_\bullet(\{U_i \to U\})$.
+then~$j_{UU_i}^*(\pi) \cong \pi_i$, proving essential surjectivity of~$\cA_U \to \cA_\bullet(\{U_i \to U\})$.

 Now let~$\alpha: \pi_1 \to \pi_2$ be a morphism in~$\cA_U$.
-It follows immediately from Proposition~\ref{prop:Cech acyclicity} and functoriality of the {\v C}ech resolutions that if~$j_i^*(\alpha) = 0$ for all~$i$ then~$\alpha = 0$, which proves that $\cA_U \to \cA_\bullet(\{U_i \to U\})$ is faithful.
-To prove that it is full we begin with representations~$\pi, \tau \in \cA_U$ together with morphisms of descent data~$\alpha_i: j_i^*\pi \to j_i^*\tau$.
+It follows immediately from Proposition~\ref{prop:Cech acyclicity} and functoriality of the {\v C}ech resolutions that if~$j_{UU_i}^*(\alpha) = 0$ for all~$i$ then~$\alpha = 0$, which proves that $\cA_U \to \cA_\bullet(\{U_i \to U\})$ is faithful.
+To prove that it is full we begin with representations~$\pi, \tau \in \cA_U$ together with morphisms of descent data~$\alpha_i: j_{UU_i}^*\pi \to j_{UU_i}^*\tau$.
 The argument for essential surjectivity implies that the~$\alpha_i$ induce a morphism on the first-truncated {\v C}ech resolutions of~$\pi$ and~$\tau$, and so a morphism~$\alpha: \pi \to \tau$.
-Since the formation of the {\v C}ech resolution commutes with~$j_{i}^*$ we deduce that that~$j^*(\alpha) = \alpha_i$, which concludes the proof. \end{proof}
+Since the formation of the {\v C}ech resolution commutes with~$j_{UU_i}^*$ we deduce that that~$j_{UU_i}^*(\alpha) = \alpha_i$, which concludes the proof. \end{proof}